top of page

 SPHERE at Palais de Tokyo

-Now in its sixth year since its launch by the FHCM in January 2020, the Palais de Tokyo showroom brought together a curated selection of labels for close-up presentations for buyers and press, running alongside the official runway calendar.
+Now in its sixth year since its launch by the FHCM in January 2020, the Palais de Tokyo showroom brought together a carefully curated selection of labels for intimate presentations aimed at buyers and press.
+This initiative ran alongside the official runway calendar, providing a platform for emerging designers to showcase their work.

 Fashion model in navy sweater, white shorts and red bag, standing on green floor; Acne Studios est. 1996 on chest.